indexdata/localindices/doc/manual/02-using.md

 lack of thereof, is deployment specific) you will be welcomed by the Harvest Job page.

+On the very top of the page you can see a naivigation menu that allows you to switch between main pages of the Harvester Admin.

-On the Harvest Job page, you can see a list of currently harvested resources and their status, and you can perform actions like Edit, Run, Delete and View the latest job log.
+On the Harvest Job page, you can see a list of currently harvested resources and their status, and you can perform actions like Edit the job settings, Delete the job and View the latest job log.

 ![Harvest Jobs page.](./img/01-harvestjobs.png)

-From here you can manage existing resources or add new ones.
+You can also Run/Stop jobs directly from the list by clicking the Play/Stop icons.
+By default, the job list view is refreshed automatically so you can monitor the status of the jobs without needing to refresh the page.
+You can turn off this behavior by unchecking the _Auto-Update_ check-box in the top-right corner.

+Just below the navigation menu, you can see links for adding new harvest jobs.

 ### Editing or adding new Harvest Job ###